GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,044 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $186, collision insurance costs $226, and liability coverage is estimated at $474.
-A liability-only policy costs approximately $522 a year, and high-risk insurance costs $2,238 or more.
-16-year-old drivers receive the highest rates at up to $4,152 a year.
+Average auto insurance rates for a GMC Yukon are $1,044 annually for full coverage insurance.
+Comprehensive insurance costs an estimated $186, collision costs $226, and liability is estimated at $474.
+A liability-only policy costs approximately $522 a year, with high-risk insurance costing $2,238 or more.
+Teens receive the highest rates at $4,152 a year or more.

 Average premium for full coverage: $1,044